Euro zone bond yields hit one-month high as investors eye more rate hikes

 By Harry Robertson

-LONDON, April 18 (Reuters) - Euro zone bond yields rose to their highest levels in more than a month on Tuesday, as investors braced for more interest rate hikes from the European Central Bank.
+LONDON, April 18 (Reuters) - Euro zone bond yields rose to their highest levels in more than a month on Tuesday, before slipping back slightly, as investors braced for more interest rate hikes from the European Central Bank.

 Yields tumbled in mid-March as U.S. lender Silicon Valley Bank collapsed and UBS took over Credit Suisse, causing investors to snap up safe-haven bonds and dial down their expectations for further central bank rate increases.